MatteoH2O1999/setup-python/README.md

 This action at the moment does not support:

-- installing multiple Python versions;
+- installing multiple Python versions
-- building PyPy from source;
+- building PyPy from source
 - building from source in UNIX systems for a different architecture
-- building shared libraries for UNIX systems

 This actions tries to but does not guarantee to work on any arbitrary pair (`python-version`, `architecture`).